adidua/GettingAndCleaningDataCoursera/README.md

 * The analysis is implemented in run_Analysis.R.
 * The script can be run at the R command line as follows: source('run_Analysis.R')
-* The script has only been tested on a Mac (OS Yosemite)
 * The script does the following:
 ** Download the data set from the web
 ** Unzip the data set